woossi0/suite/docs/geoexplorer/src/workspace.rst

 The Layers panel contains a list of layers, managed under two folders—:guilabel:`Overlays` and :guilabel:`Base Maps`—and a :guilabel:`Layers panel` toolbar.

 Individual :guilabel:`Overlays` layer visibility settings may be configured as required.
 To make a layer invisible, clear the check box next to layer.
 To make the layer visible again, select the check box.

-..
-To make a layer invisible, clear the checkbox next to the layer. (other two sentences look fine) Overlays
+Overlays
 ~~~~~~~~